noetl/noetl/taskfile/README.md

 - Usage examples:
   - `task noetl-local-start`
   - `ENV_FILE=.env NOETL_API_PORT=8090 task noetl-local-start`

+11) **ui-dev** (aliases: `ui`, `ui-start`)
+- What it does: Starts the NoETL UI locally using the Vite dev server and connects to the local NoETL server.
+- API connection: Connects to the local NoETL server at `http://localhost:8083` by default.
+  - Health check: Verifies that the NoETL server is running and responding before starting the UI.
+  - If the server is not running, displays a warning with instructions to start it using `task server-debug`.
+- Environment:
+  - `VITE_API_BASE_URL` (optional): Manually override the API base URL used by the UI.
+- Usage examples:
+  - `task ui-dev` (connects to http://localhost:8083)
+  - `VITE_API_BASE_URL=http://localhost:9000 task ui-dev`
+- Prerequisites:
+  - NoETL server must be running on port 8083.
+Start with `task server-debug` if needed.
+- Notes:
+  - The UI dev server listens on port 3001 by default.
+  - You need Node.js and npm installed.
+The task installs UI deps automatically if missing.

 Notes and tips
 - If you change ports, ensure both server and worker agree (worker uses `NOETL_API_URL`).